wazo-platform/wazo-doc/source/administration/sccp/sccp.rst

 Resynchronize an SCCP device
 ----------------------------

 You must resynchronize a device to apply any user configuration changes.
+You can either :ref:`synchronize the SCCP device using the web interface <synchronize-device>` or using Asterisk's CLI.

 The Asterisk CLI command is: ``sccp resync <DEVICE>``.